fortinet-fortisoar/solution-pack-soc-simulator/docs/SOCSimulatorContentPackDoc.md

 This article describes the FortiSOAR™ SOC Simulator Solution Pack (solution-pack-soc-simulator).
 This solution pack enables users to experience the power and capability of FortiSOAR™ incident response for SOC Simulator scenarios.
 This pack contains simulation data and utilities for demonstrating FortiSOAR capabilities around a variety of important SOC use-cases without having to integrate with actual device endpoints.

-## Deploying SOC Simulator Solution Pack

-**Important**: Before you deploy the solution pack, ensure that you have deployed the FortiSOAR™ Incident Response Solution Pack ([solution-pack-incident-response](https://github.com/fortinet-fortisoar/solution-pack-incident-response)).

-The steps for deploying a solution pack are mentioned in the [Deploying a Solution Pack](https://github.com/fortinet-fortisoar/how-tos/blob/main/deploying/deployingASolutionPack.md) article.

 ## Configuring the FortiSOAR SOC Simulator Connector

 The FortiSOAR SOC Simulator connector is used to create various scenarios.
 To configure this connector, open the FortiSOAR SOC Simulator Connector and in its "Configuration Page" enter the following values for the configuration parameters: